walnuthq/op-scan/README.md

 # 🙋‍♀️ Collaborate with us on OP Scan v1

 OP Scan is built for teams working on their own rollup with the OP Stack.
-If you are interested in monitoring your rollup locally and you want to submit a feature request of a bug, feel free by opening an issue in this repository.
+If you are interested in monitoring your rollup locally and you want to submit a feature request or a bug, feel free by opening an issue in this repository.

 # ⚙️ Installation